manthanmohite7/NIKE-Sales-Data-analysis-/README.md

 Profit

-Payment_Mode

 Customer_Rating

 Project Workflow

+The project follows these main steps:

 Introduction and project objective

-Importing NumPy, Pandas, and Matplotlib
+Import NumPy, Pandas, and Matplotlib

-Loading the CSV dataset
+Load the Nike sales dataset

-Understanding the dataset
+Understand the dataset

-Checking data quality

-Data cleaning and date conversion

-Exploratory Data Analysis (EDA)
+Perform numerical analysis using NumPy

+Perform exploratory data analysis using Pandas

+Analyze products, categories, regions, cities, sales channels, andpayment modes

+Analyze sales and profitability

-Data visualization using Matplotlib
+Create visualizations using Matplotlib

-Identifying key insights
+Identify key insights

+Present the conclusion

+NumPy Analysis

+NumPy is used for numerical calculations and statistical analysis,including:

+Array creation

+Array operations

+Sum

+Mean

+Median

+Minimum and maximum

+Standard deviation

+Variance

+Percentiles

+Sorting

+Boolean filtering

+Index-based operations

+Pandas Exploratory Data Analysis

+Pandas is used to analyze the Nike sales dataset through:

+DataFrame inspection

+Column selection

+Filtering

+Grouping

+Aggregation

+Sorting

+Product-wise analysis

+Category-wise analysis

+Region-wise analysis

+City-wise analysis

+Sales-channel analysis

+Payment-mode analysis

+Profit analysis

+Matplotlib Visualizations

+Matplotlib is used to visually represent important findings from thedataset.

+The project includes visual analysis such as:

+Sales comparison

+Product-wise sales

+Category-wise sales

+Region-wise sales

+Sales-channel performance

+Payment-mode analysis

+Profit comparison

+Other meaningful sales charts based on the dataset

+Each chart is created to answer a specific analytical question and makethe results easier to understand.

+Key Analysis Questions

+The project focuses on questions such as:

+Which products generate the highest sales?

+Which category performs best?

+Which region generates the highest sales?

+Which cities perform best?

+Which sales channel performs best?

+Which payment method is most commonly used?

+Which products generate the highest profit?

+How do sales and profit vary across different groups?

+Key Insights

+The final insights are based on the actual results generated in theJupyter Notebook.

+The analysis is used to identify:

+Top-performing products

+Best-performing categories

+Strongest regions and cities

+Most effective sales channels

+Common payment methods

+Major contributors to sales and profit

 Conclusion

-Exploratory Data Analysis

-The project analyzes:

-Product Analysis --- identifies products with the highest andlowest net sales and compares product quantities.

-Category Analysis --- compares net sales and quantity acrossproduct categories.

-Store Analysis --- compares sales performance across Starbucksstores.

-Size Analysis --- analyzes quantity sold for different productsizes.

-Payment Mode Analysis --- identifies commonly used paymentmethods and compares payment activity.

-Time-Based Analysis --- analyzes monthly sales and sales by dayof the week.

-Profit Analysis --- identifies products that generate thehighest total profit.

-Customer Rating Analysis --- examines rating distribution andthe relationship between customer ratings and net sales.

-Visualizations

-Matplotlib is used to create:

-Top products by net sales

-Net sales by category

-Store-wise net sales

-Quantity sold by size

-Orders by payment method

-Monthly net sales trend

-Net sales by day of the week

-Top products by profit

-Customer rating distribution

-Customer rating vs. net sales

-Each visualization is used to answer a specific analytical question andsupport the findings from the data.

-Key Findings

-Based on the analysis:

-Paneer Wrap generated the highest net sales at approximately₹100,378.80.

-Beverage was the highest-performing category with approximately₹410,344.60 in net sales.

-Mumbai recorded the highest store-wise net sales atapproximately ₹80,689.00.

-Tall was the most frequently purchased size by quantity, with910 units sold.

-Card was the most commonly used payment method, with 269orders.

-December recorded the highest monthly net sales at approximately₹72,600.80.

-Wednesday recorded the highest day-wise net sales atapproximately ₹118,994.40.

-Paneer Wrap generated the highest total profit at approximately₹39,632.40.

-The average customer rating was approximately 2.94 out of 5.

-The correlation between customer rating and net sales wasapproximately 0.01, indicating a very weak linear relationshipin this dataset.

-Total net sales were approximately ₹709,653.40 and total profitwas approximately ₹275,909.10.

-Conclusion

-The Starbucks Sales Data Analysis project demonstrates how Pythonlibraries such as NumPy, Pandas, and Matplotlib can be used to transformraw sales data into meaningful information.
+The Nike Sales Data Analysis project demonstrates how Python, NumPy,Pandas, and Matplotlib can be used to analyze real-world sales data.

-Pandas was used for data loading, cleaning, filtering, grouping, andanalysis.
-NumPy was used for numerical and statistical calculations,while Matplotlib was used to visualize important sales patterns andtrends.

-The analysis provides insights into product performance, categoryperformance, store performance, customer purchasing patterns, salestrends, profitability, payment methods, and customer ratings.
+NumPy provides numerical and statistical calculations, Pandas providespowerful data manipulation and exploratory analysis capabilities, andMatplotlib helps convert analytical results into clear visualizations.

+Overall, the project demonstrates the complete process of exploringsales data, identifying patterns, comparing business dimensions, andpresenting meaningful findings through data analysis and visualization.

 Project Files

+NIKE_SALES.ipynb --- Jupyter Notebook containing the salesanalysis

-Starbucks_Sales_Data_Analysis_Completed.ipynb --- Jupyter Notebookcontaining the complete analysis
+Nike sales CSV dataset --- source data used for the analysis

-Starbucks_Sales_1000(2)(1).csv --- Starbucks sales dataset

 Author

 Manthan Mohite